JWiley/MonashHonoursStatistics/IntroR.md

 right now.
 Just try to run it so everything is installed and ready to go.

-Please Post problems and errors to the discussion forum also will help us troubleshoot so that in later weeks when we present analyses, you have a fully functioning `R` on your system.
+Please Post problems and errors to Teams, also will help us troubleshoot so that in later weeks when we present analyses, you have a fully functioning `R` on your system.